Things to Consider When Drafting Your Financial Power of Attorney

 They can act independently, allowing either agent to make decisions without the other’s approval.

 This distinction is critical for dealing with banks and other third parties.
-If not clearly specified, institutions may impose restrictions, creating unnecessary complications and delays—defeating the purpose of the document, which is to allow someone to act on your behalf without obstacles if you become incapacitated.
+If not clearly specified, institutions may impose restrictions, creating unnecessary complications and delays.
+This defeats the purpose of the document, which is to allow someone to step in and act on your behalf without obstacles.

 A Financial Power of Attorney is an essential component of your estate planning.
 By thoughtfully considering who to appoint, how the powers are activated, and whether to name co-agents, you can ensure your financial affairs are managed smoothly and according to your wishes.
 For personalized advice tailored to your situation, consider consulting an estate planning attorney to draft a Financial Power of Attorney that best suits your needs.